 - Gas / electrical appliances – cost of maintaining appliances and ensuring they comply with any regulations such as safety tests.

 It is wise to take advice from local letting agents when choosing a property to let.
-This helps determine what types of properties are demanded in the area.
-As well as this which parts of the town are best or most wanted.
+This helps determine what types of properties are demanded in the area and which parts of town are the best or most wanted.
 They can tell you if there is a University in the town, and if students will be looking for property.

 Your home may be repossessed if you do not keep up repayments on your mortgage.
 The Financial Conduct Authority does not regulate some forms of Mortgages and Loans, including most types of Buy to Let mortgages and also Limited Company lending.